 In September 2018, Velour collaborated with Opening Ceremony to produce, direct, and host their Fall Fashion showing, better known as “The Gift of Showz," a piece of drag theater inspired by Nightgowns, in which Christina Aguilera appeared as the special guest star.
 TIME raved that it "won't soon be forgotten,” and the New York Times called it “the brand’s…most radical [presentation] yet…a celebration of personality, camp and performance.”

 Velour’s studio and illustration work has been the subject of 2 solo gallery shows in New York (2014 and 2016).
 In 2017, she drew the Google Doodle of Marlene Dietrich.
 She is the creative director (and graphic designer) of the art magazine “Velour” (now released in hardcover Collector’s Edition), which celebrates the art of drag through visual art, poetry, photography, and essay.

 Velour frequently uses her platform to discuss politics, queer history, and LGBTQ+ issues.
 She was billed as a keynote speaker at the 2018 Teen Vogue Summit in New York City.
-In December 2018, she will take the stage at The Smithsonian for “The Long Conversation,” an event with thought leaders from around the world.
+In December 2018, she took the stage at The Smithsonian for “The Long Conversation,” an event with thought leaders from around the world.

 Velour is the only child of Mark D. Steinberg, a professor of Russian History at University of Illinois (aka “Papa Velour”) and Jane T. Hedges, an editor, who died of cancer in 2015.
 She currently lives in Brooklyn, New York with her partner Johnny and their Italian Greyhound Vanya.